ndiyathanda/linuxclicker/README.md

 <br>
 Dont use ctrl + 4 as keybind bcs it close program(on Linux).
 <br>
-Before starting clicker make sure u have blank config.txt file!
+Before starting clicker first time make sure u have blank config.txt file!

 # Early Access
 This software is still in the early access and can be bugged!